 Post-immersion sessions focus on processing the experience, further theological reflection, and translating acquired learning into current and future ministry contexts.
 This course, in conjunction with CC601 and CC602, satisfies the cross-cultural requirement for Master of Divinity students.
-Post-immersion meets for a few sessions (no more than five hours total) immediately following an immersion experience.
-Students register for the appropriate section based on the immersion experience they have completed.
+Post-immersion meets for approximately four sessions in the semester following the immersion experience.
 There is no additional cost for these non-credit sessions, but participation is considered in the facilitator's evaluation of the student's experience.
 [0 credit hours.
 Instructor: Varies.
 Frequency: Every spring and fall.
 Prerequisites: CC601 and CC602.]